lambertsbennett/Optimizing-an-ML-pipeline-in-Azure/README.md

 ## Summary
 This dataset contains data about individuals applying for bank loans.
-The task we set out to accomplish here is to develop a model that, based on the information provided about each applicant, predicts whether they will receive a loan.
+The task we set out to accomplish here is to develop a model that, based on the information provided about each individual, predicts whether they will subscribe to a service.

 The best performing model was found to be a voting ensemble with 91.8% accuracy.
 However, many models were of comparable accuracy.